 - HIV Viral Load Suppression: 54.34%

-- Initiation of Injectable Progesterone Therapy in Woman with Previous Pre-term Births – (17-P): 20.00%
+- Initiation of Injectable Progesterone Therapy in Woman with Previous Pre-term Births – (PTB): 24.08%

 The following intervention strategies were developed and implemented to meet state standards.

-- Established a HEDIS call center to conduct outreach for the primary focus of helping members see their Primary Care Provider (PCP), schedule appointments and arrange transportation if necessary.
+- HEDIS Health Check Coordinators conduct outreach for the primary focus of helping members see their Primary Care Provider (PCP), schedule appointments and arrange transportation if necessary.

 - Offered gift card incentives to members who attended specific appointments.

-- Hosted health fairs in GSA-A, B and C and offered providers incentives to hold health fairs at their clinics on weekends.
+- Hosted health fairs and offered providers incentives to hold health fairs at their clinics on weekends.

-- Utilized programs for sending immunization reminders to adolescent well-care and well-child members.
+- Utillized programs for sending immunization reminders to adolescent well-care and well-child members.

 - Mailed monthly birthday cards and screening reminders to all adolescent well-care and well-child members.